There are significant tax advantages to retirement planning with a registered pension scheme, the main ones of which are:

 - Sale and disposal of any investments (including equities, bonds and property) will not be subject to capital gains tax;

-- The ability to normally take up to 25% of the fund as cash free of tax upon first crystallisation of your benefits;
+- The ability to normally take up to 25% of the fund as cash free of tax;

 Other key points to consider are:

-- Benefits can only be drawn (crystallised) from the fund after the age of 55;
+- Benefits can normally only be drawn (crystallised) from the fund after the age of 55;

 - Any income you receive when you are taking benefits will be taxed at your marginal rate;